Loan origination fees: Everything you need to know

 3. Consider the length of your loan

 In general, the shorter your loan term is, the lower your interest rate will be.
 However, shorter loans usually have higher monthly payments.
-If you’re paying an origination fee on top of high monthly payments, you might be more inclined to opt for a loan without an origination fee to keep costs down.
+If the origination fee is folded into the payment on top of the interest and principal, you might be more inclined to opt for a loan without an origination fee, or one that takes the fee out of the loan amount, to keep costs down.

 How can you save on origination fees?

 Origination fees are often attached to loans to help lenders make money while offering incentives to the borrower as lower interest rates and other fees that may be included.
 One of the best ways to save on origination fees is to get estimates from lenders who don’t include them in their loans.
-Credit unions often have membership requirements to join, but they also typically offer no origination fees on their loans.
+Credit unions often have membership requirements to join, but they also typically don’t charge origination fees.

 Another way to save on origination fees is to negotiate the amount owed.
 You may not be successful, but it can’t hurt to try.
 If a lender knows you may choose another option if the fee isn’t reduced or waived, it might be enough to get them to reconsider.